phildarnowsky/scalagp/README.md

 scalagp implements a general infrastructure for this kind of problem, which allows you to concentrate on the more interesting question of modelling the domain-specific parts of the system.

 scalagp is currently in alpha.
 I've used it to solve some toy problems (see the scalagp-examples subproject), but there is also lots more I would like to add or polish (see the TODO file).
 Patches and constructive commentary are plenty welcome.
+It is also a safe bet that the API and internals will both change frequently for a while.

 Quickstart
 ==========